jennalandy/bayesNMF/README.md

 ### 1. Simulate Data

 Here we simulate a mutational catalog based on a subset of COSMIC signatures, available at the link below.
-Here, we use 5 of the COSMIC signatures.
+We use 5 of the COSMIC signatures as the true P matrix.

 ```{r}
 set.seed(123)